hoihei/hoihei.github.io/index.md

 - Jayadi, R. , & Lai, Y.-C. (2016).
 User cooperation in a multi-hop network with multi-interface devices for energy efficiency. *Wireless and Mobile (APWiMob), 2016 IEEE Asia Pacific Conference On*, 92–98.
 IEEE. [https://doi.org/10.1109/APWiMob.2016.7811450](https://doi.org/10.1109/APWiMob.2016.7811450)

 ## Research Fund Granted
-- 2019 ~ 2022: A Development Of Intelligent Systems for Micro-Climate Based on Internet-Of-Things To Increase Horticultural Production.
-70
+- 2021 ~ 2023: A Development Of Intelligent Systems for Micro-Climate Based on Internet-Of-Things To Increase Horticultural Production. ≈USD14,000 for 3 Years

 ## Selected Community Services
 - 2021.
 Assesor of Sistem Pemerintahan Berbasis Elektronik SPBE (E-Goverment).
 Ministry of State Apparatus Utilization and Bureaucratic Reform, Indonesia